rio-org/rio-monorepo/README.md

 ## About the project

-Rio issues liquid restaking tokens (LRTs).
-The first LRT product is restaked ETH (reETH).
+Rio is a liquid restaking network.
+Our first product is reETH, which provides access to risk-managed ETH total return without sacrificing liquidity.

 ### Built With